mesosphere-backup/dcos-cassandra-service/docs/managing.md

 ## Repair
 Over time the replicas stored in a Cassandra cluster may become out of sync.
 In Cassandra, hinted handoff and read repair maintain the consistency of replicas when a node is temporarily down and during the data read path.
 However, as part of regular cluster maintenance, or when a node is replaced, removed, or added, manual anti-entropy repair should be performed.
 Like cleanup, repair can be a CPU and disk intensive operation.
 When possible, it should be run during off peak hours.
-To minimize the impact on the cluster, the DC/OS Cassandra Service will run a sequential, primary range, repair on each node of the cluster for the selected nodes, key spaces, and column families.
+To minimize the impact on the cluster, the DC/OS Apache Cassandra Service will run a sequential, primary range, repair on each node of the cluster for the selected nodes, key spaces, and column families.

 To perform a repair from the CLI, enter the following command: